ssangjunpark/fm/README.md

 <img src="images/flow.gif" width="900" height="270"/>
 </p>

-### Updates
-We are in process of integrating flow matching into the Hugging Face 🤗 LeRobot PushT task.

 ## Key components
 🔬 **This repo contains** \
 Training and evaluation examples of using flow matching on PushT and Franka Kitchen benchmarks.